eniocarboni/tsvConverter/README.md

 Go to the tsvConverter folder and install or update dependencies via Composer (https://getcomposer.org/).
 The conversion tool uses https://github.com/PHPOffice/PhpSpreadsheet for reading sheets.

     composer install
+    cp config.TEMPLATE.php config.php
+    # edit config.php to configure all your variables

 ## Usage